The search box

 E-books and printed books: Online books in full text as well as print books.
 Please note that theses are not found using this filter.

 Printed books: Make a request if the book is currently on loan or if you want to collect it at a different branch library.

 E-journals: Enter words from the title of the journal to get to the list of e-journals.

-Databases: Enter words from the database title or subject area.
+Databases: Enter words from the database title or subject area to get to the list of List of databases.
 Use English terms.
-Please note that databases often cover large areas and the search terms therefore need to be broad, for example Physics.
+Databases often cover large areas and the search terms therefore need to be broad, for example Physics.

 Publish Open Access

 There are three approaches to making research results Open Access.
 One is to deposit a copy of an article in an Open Access repository, also known as self-archiving, another is to publish in an Open Access journal and the third one is to publish in a so-called hybrid journal.

 Chalmers Open Access policy focuses on so-called parallel publishing or self-archiving, which means that a copy of the work should be published in full-text in research.chalmers.se.
 A majority of the publishers registered in the database SHERPA/RoMEO allows parallel publishing.
 It is most often the author's final, accepted and corrected version of the article that is submitted.
 Some publishers require that a prepage is used; contact us and we will assist you.